EricRohlfs/jetbot_wiki/Hardware-Setup-(WIP).md

 <a href="images/JB3-Assy_04-3.JPG"><img src="images/JB3-Assy_04-3.JPG" witdh="120" height="120"></a>
 <a href="images/JB3-Assy_04-5.JPG"><img src="images/JB3-Assy_04-5.JPG" witdh="120" height="120"></a>

-1. Cut the depicted micro USB cable roughly 8 inches from the type-A terminal
+1. Select the depicted micro USB from the pack

     > Pay careful attention to the image.
 The cables are not identical.
 The other micro USB cable will be used to power the Jetson Nano.
 Using the wrong power cable for Nano will block it's Ethernet port.

+2. Cut the depicted cable roughly 8 inches from the type-A terminal
 2. Strip the rubber coating 1 inch from the cut
 3. Remove the green / white wires and metal shielding.
 4. Strip the red and black wires about 1/4 inch from cut